Back up and recover SAP HANA by using disk snapshots

 • DESTINATION_PROJECT_ID: the ID of the Google Cloud project in which you want to create the disk snapshot

-• HANA_HOST_ADDRESS: the hostname or IP address of the Compute Engine VM instance that hosts your SAP HANA database
+• HANA_HOST_ADDRESS: the hostname or IP address of the Compute Engine instance that hosts your SAP HANA database

 In a high-availability (HA) system, specify the hostname or IP address of the local host in the primary SAP HANA node.
 Don't use the virtual IP (VIP) used in the cluster to identify the primary node.
 In a disaster recovery (DR) deployment, specify the hostname or IP address of the local host in the primary SAP HANA instance.